1nonlySeny/PasswordGenerator.ctk/README.md

 | `Changing the color scheme` |  | + |
 | `Change language` |  | + |
 | `Change theme` |  | + |
+** Don't forget! ** The project is just getting underway.
+The best is yet to come!